Complete guide to sustainable boubou: choosing ethical and responsible African fashion

 How to identify a sustainably quality boubou

-Some simple criteria to assess the durability of a boubou:
+A few simple criteria to assess the durability of a boubou:

 • The material — linen, cotton, natural silk versus polyester or acrylic